Calbabreaker/essem.js/README.md

 ## Contributing

-We're using `yarn` for this project so make sure it's installed with `npm install -g yarn`.
+We're using yarn for this project so make sure it's installed with `npm install -g yarn` and use yarn for every command.

-Also make sure to use yarn for every command.
+First, run `yarn` to install the dependencies.

-To develop the library you should use `yarn run dev` which will setup a development server and automatically compiles all the typescript files.
+Then, to develop the library you should use `yarn run dev` which will setup a development server and automatically compiles all the typescript files.

 After you made some changes, you should lint and test the code by doing `yarn run test`.